ActiveLogin/ActiveLogin.Authentication/README.md

 ### Can the messages be localized?

-The messages are already localized to English and Swedish using the official recomended texts.
-To select what texts are beeing used you can for example use the [localization middleware in ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/localization?view=aspnetcore-2.1#localization-middleware).
+The messages are already localized to English and Swedish using the official recommended texts.
+To select what texts that are used you can for example use the [localization middleware in ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/localization?view=aspnetcore-2.1#localization-middleware).

 ## ActiveLogin